boazbk/tcs/lec_07_other_models.md

 1. Let $e = \lambda x.7 \left( (\lambda x.xx) (\lambda x.xx) \right)$.
 Prove that the simplification process of $e$ ends in a definite number if we use the "call by name" evaluation order  while it never ends if we use the "call by value" order.

 2. (bonus, challenging) Let $e$ be any λ expression.
-Prove that if the simplification process ends in a definite number if we use the "call by value" order then it also ends in such a number if we use the "call by name" order.^[_Hint:_ Use structural induction on the expression $e$.]
+Prove that if the simplification process ends in a definite number if we use the "call by value" order then it also ends in such a number if we use the "call by name" order.
+See footnote for hint.^[Use structural induction on the expression $e$.]
 :::